bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

     [97;40m 19:11:21 [0m[97;40m a90542f4 [0m[97;40m Docker tensorflow/te... [0m[97;40m Completed [0m[97;40m          [0m[97;40m /ipfs/QmSnDQHbTWTwd4... [0m

-Where it says "Completed", that means the job is done, and we can get the results.
+Where it says `Completed`, that means the job is done, and we can get the results.

 To find out more information about your job, run the following command: